NOTE: THE FOLLOWING INFORMATION OF HOW TO TREAT FROSTNIP AND FROSTBITE APPLIES TO BOTH KIDS AND ADULTS.

 Treating frostnip in the wild is a little different than at home, but the principles remain the same.

 Frostbite is no joke whether you’re at home or in the wild.
 Your location doesn’t matter.
+Remember that frostbite is actual frozen skin and tissue.
 You need to get to an emergency room ASAP.
 To treat frostbite, you can follow the same steps as shown above for frostnip, but there are some key differences.

 Your best course of action is to avoid frostnip and frostbite altogether.
 Lead by example.
 Don’t be a tough guy.
 Your kids watch everything you do and follow suit.
 They already think you’re a superhero, so you’ve got nothing to prove to them.
 Get in the habit of wearing hats, gloves, and layers when temps drop.
 Or at the very least, have them handy so your kids see you’re prepared with the right gear.